If you’re currently selling on Amazon, then odds are you already know it is the biggest search engine for physical products in the entire world…….

 You are allowed to include a logo, headline, and at least 3 products.
 From here the shoppers who click on the ad then go to a custom landing page or your Amazon store page.

-In addition to the Headline Search Ads, Sponsored Brands also encompasses Amazon Video Ads.
+In addition to the Headline Search Ads, Sponsored Brands also encompass Amazon Video Ads.
 This type of ad is relatively new to Amazon, and because they are new, not many sellers use them.
 However, they are highly engaging (80% more than static ads) and drive high click-through rates and sales.

 Sponsored Display Ads are Amazon’s version of ‘Retargeting” ads – you know, those pesky ads that follow you around the internet?